-Formally speaking, organization architecture refers to either 1) the physical space and environment in which a business exists or 2) the structure of the business.
-When I hear leaders and managers talk about organization architecture, their use of the term is most often synonymous with structure… And, of course, the depiction of structure in any business is the handy “organization chart.”
+Formally speaking, organizational architecture refers to either 1) the physical space and environment in which a business exists or 2) the structure of the business.
+When I hear leaders and managers talk about organizational architecture, their use of the term is most often synonymous with structure… And, of course, the depiction of structure in any business is the handy “organization chart.”
 This is a huge mistake.

 Structure – a misunderstood term

 Organization charts are not structure.
 Organization charts, sometimes called wire diagrams, are maps illustrating reporting relationships between roles and placement of organization authority.
 Using the OTM Applied STAR Model as your guide, organization charts are considered a “management mechanism.”
 While wire diagrams give you a view of reporting relationships, they are not structure.